Skip to main content

 I've been tracking this site since launch in 2023, and the product has gotten meaningfully deeper than the early days suggested.

-We tested the lobby across desktop and mobile-web in late April, traced the corporate paperwork, and ran the bonus math on the first-purchase package.
+This review covers the lobby on desktop and mobile-web, the corporate paperwork, and the bonus math on the first-purchase package.
 Here's what the data actually shows.

 Who Actually Runs FunzCity